MESAHub/mesa-website/08-faq.markdown

 [xcode]:#osx

-If you're using Linux and you see an error message like
+If you're using Linux and you see an error message in config.log like

     In file included from /opt/mesasdk/lib/gcc/x86_64-pc-linux-gnu/5.3.1/include-fixed/features.h:338:0,
                      from /usr/include/bits/libc-header-start.h:33,